Applying generalized variational principles to excited-state-specific complete active space self-consistent field theory: Theory

 we can anticipate that, due to its contraction with the energy gradient, the role of the third derivative tensor will become negligible as the optimization approaches an energy stationary point.
 Indeed, it has been observed empirically in both $\Delta$SCF \cite{deltaSCF} and ESMF \cite{BVDG_thesis} that dropping this term entirely does not much matter, and so we neglect it here as well.
 In the case where $\vec{d} = \{\braket{\hat{H}}-\omega\}$ and we now allow $\mu$ to be zero or nonzero, this leaves us with the following approximate expression for the objective function Hessian.

 When not using the identity, we will use the diagonal of Eq.\ (\ref{eq:d2L}) as the approximate objective function Hessian that we supply to L-BFGS.
-To make this approach affordable, we now turn to choosing an efficient approximation for the energy Hessian $\mathcal{H}$.
+However, evaluating the full energy Hessian $\mathcal{H}$ is impractically expensive.
+To make this approach affordable, we extend the diagonal approximation to $\mathcal{H}$ as well, leaving us with the following expression.

-We approximate the energy Hessian using a diagonal form, although we make different choices for how to deal with the CI block (denoted ${}^{cc}\mathcal{H}$) and the orbital block (denoted ${}^{xx}\mathcal{H}$).
+We approximate the energy Hessian $\mathcal{H}$ in Eq.\ (\ref{eq:d2L_diag}) using a diagonal form, although we make different choices for how to deal with the CI block (denoted ${}^{cc}\mathcal{H}$) and the orbital block (denoted ${}^{xx}\mathcal{H}$).
 In the CI block, we make no approximation beyond omitting the off-diagonal terms, leaving us with the same diagonal that is used in the Davidson algorithm. \cite{Davidson}

 For the diagonal of the orbital block, we define $E_{pq}^- = \left( \hat{a}_{p}^{\dag} \hat{a}_{q} - \hat{a}_{q}^{\dag} \hat{a}_{p} \right)$ and arrive at the following expression. \cite{Helgy}